DCC-EX/dcc-ex.github.io/docs/exrail/cookbooks/driving-trains/simple-shuttle.md

 This illustrates an important aspect of \|EX-R\| driving.
 The sequence is only interested in one sensor at a time, there is no case for logic that says \"Oh wait!
-Sensor 164 has been hit, how do I know which loco it was and which way it was going\... and was it the loco that hit it or the end of the reversing train..\"
+Sensor 164 has been hit, how do I know which loco it was and which way it was going\. the end of the reversing train..\"

 If you are using magnet-operated sensors that only detect the loco, you